Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation and convergence study on a nonlinear standing wave

 \subsection{Presentation of the test-case}

 The first case consists in simulating a nonlinear standing wave in a domain of uniform water depth $h$ whose extent is equal to one wavelength $\lambda$.
-This case is actually challenging as the wave height $H$ (difference between the maximum and minimum values of free surface elevation at anti-node locations) is fixed by choosing a large value of wave steepness $H/\lambda=10\%$ (or $kH/2=\pi/10\approx 0.314$).
+This case is quite demanding as the wave height $H$ (difference between the maximum and minimum values of free surface elevation at antinode locations) is fixed by choosing a large wave steepness $H/\lambda=10\%$ (or $kH/2=\pi/10\approx 0.314$).
 We also choose to work in deep water conditions by selecting $h=\lambda=64$~m (or $kh=2\pi\approx 6.28$).
-The water domain at rest has thus a square shape in the $(x,z)$ plane, as illustrated in figure~(\ref{sch:standingwave}).
+The water domain at rest is thus of square shape in the $(x,z)$ plane, as illustrated in \cref{sch:standingwave}.

 Initial elevations of free surface $\eta(x,t=0)$ are computed from the numerical method proposed by \citet{tsai1994numerical}.
 The initial phase is chosen such that the imposed potential field is null at $t=0$ at any point in the water domain.
-This initial state corresponds to a maximum wave elevation at the beginning and the end of the domain ($x/\lambda=0$ and $1$), and a minimum wave elevation at the center point of the domain ($x/\lambda=0.5$), these three locations being anti-nodes of the standing wave.
+This initial state corresponds to a maximum wave elevation at the beginning and the end of the domain ($x/\lambda=0$ and $1$), and a minimum wave elevation at the center point of the domain ($x/\lambda=0.5$), these three locations being antinodes of the standing wave.

+Wall boundary conditions are enforced as null Neumann conditions, \ie $\nabla \phi \cdot \tI{n} = 0$ on the three wet walls, where $\tI{n}$ is the considered wall normal vector.

 The wave is freely evolving under the effect of gravity: in theory one should observe a fully periodic motion without any damping as the viscosity is neglected.
 At each time step, a spatial $L_2(\eta)$ error on $\eta$ is computed relative to the theoretical solution of \citet{tsai1994numerical} (denoted $\eta^{th}$ hereafter), and normalized with the wave height: